jarrodmhicks/recipes/content/posts/cornbread-dressing.md

 #### Cornbread

-- 1 cup of yellow corn meal (NOT self-rising)
+- 2 cups of yellow corn meal (NOT self-rising)
-- 1 cup of all-purpose flour
+- 2 cups of all-purpose flour
-- 1 teaspoon of sugar
+- 2 teaspoons of sugar
-- 1 teaspoon of salt
+- 2 teaspoons of salt
-- 1 tablespoon of baking powder
+- 2 tablespoons of baking powder
-- 1/4 cup of oil
+- 1/2 cup of mayo
-- 1 cup of milk
+- 2 cups of milk
-- 1 egg (beaten)
+- 2 eggs (beaten; or equivalent egg replacer)

 #### Dressing

 - 1 cup of green onions (finely chopped)
 - 1 small onion (finely chopped)
 - 1 cup of celery (finely chopped)
-- 1.5 large cooked chicken breast (finely chopped)
+- 2 large cooked chicken breast (finely chopped)
-- 3 10.5 oz cans of cream of chicken
+- 4 10.5 oz cans of cream of chicken
-- ~48 oz of chicken broth (1.5 of the 32 oz boxes)
+- 32 oz of chicken broth
-- 3 eggs (beaten)
+- 4 eggs (beaten; or equivalent egg replacer)
 - 2 tablespoons of poultry seasoning
 - 1 teaspoon of sage